 \subsection{SGR1935-like magnetars}

-We start by computing the total burst rate from our galaxy sample, considering a single population of magnetars similar to SGR1935.
-This means that we restrict our analysis to magnetars having radio efficiency $\eta \sim 10^{-5}$, i.e. the ratio of energy radiated in the radio and X-ray bands by SGR1935 \citep{Mereghetti20,Tavani20,Ridnaia20,CHIME20b,Bochenek20a} and burst energetics $E \geq E_0$, where $E_0 = 2 \times 10^{34}$ erg being the isotropic radio energy released by FRB 20200428 \citep{Bochenek20a, Margalit2020, CHIME20b}.
-This energy follows by considering $d = 7$ kpc as the distance of SGR1935 \citep{Margalit2020}.
+We started by computing the total burst rate from our galaxy sample, considering a single population of magnetars similar to SGR1935.
+This means that we restricted our analysis to magnetars that have radio efficiencies $\eta \sim 10^{-5}$, the ratio of energy radiated in the radio and X-ray bands by SGR1935 \citep{Mereghetti20,Tavani20,Ridnaia20,CHIME20b,Bochenek20a}, and burst energetics $E \geq E_0$, where $E_0 = 2 \times 10^{34}$ erg is the isotropic radio energy released by FRB 20200428 \citep{Bochenek20a, Margalit2020, CHIME20b}.
+This energy follows by considering $d = 7$ kpc to be the distance to SGR1935 \citep{Margalit2020}.

-Following \citet{CHIME20b}, we assume that the magnetar burst rate $\mathcal{R}$ from a given galaxy is proportional to its SFR.
-In this way, we compute the number of SGR1935-like magnetars residing in a certain galaxy by scaling for $N_{\rm mag}/\rm SFR_{\rm MW}$, with $N_{\rm mag} = 29$ \citep{Olausen14, Kaspi17} the number of Galactic magnetars and SFR$_{\rm MW} = 1.65 \pm 0.19$ M$_{\odot}$ yr$^{-1}$ the Galactic SFR \citep{Licquia15}.
+Following \citet{CHIME20b}, we assumed that the magnetar burst rate $\mathcal{R}$ from a given galaxy is proportional to its SFR.
+We computed the number of SGR1935-like magnetars residing in a certain galaxy by scaling for $N_{\rm mag}/\rm SFR_{\rm MW}$, with $N_{\rm mag} = 29$ \citep{Olausen14, Kaspi17} the number of Galactic magnetars and SFR$_{\rm MW} = 1.65 \pm 0.19$ M$_{\odot}$ yr$^{-1}$ the Galactic SFR \citep{Licquia15}.

-With these prescriptions, the rate expected from the galaxy $i$ of our sample can be expressed as:
+With these prescriptions, the rate expected from the galaxy $i$ of our sample can be expressed as

 where $E_{{\rm min}, i,j}$ is the minimum burst energy detectable from the galaxy $i$ in the delay bin $j$ (Eq.~\ref{eq:NC_lum_limit}).
-The integral is the burst rate energy function, which we assume to follow a power law with index $\gamma$.
-Note that the Heaviside function $\Theta$ restricts the case to SGR1935-like bursts, i.e. with energy $E \geq E_0$.
-We considered the maximum energy $E_{\rm max}$ to be:
+The integral is the burst rate energy function, which we assumed to follow a power law with index $\gamma$.
+We note that the Heaviside function, $\Theta$, restricts the case to SGR1935-like bursts (i.e. with energy $E \geq E_0$).
+We considered the maximum energy, $E_{\rm max}$, to be